m0zgen/system-checks/README.md

 ## System Checker script

-Works on this time only CentOS / Fedora
+Works on this time only CentOS / Fedora.

+* this script does not make any changes to your system
+* during operation, temporary files can be created in `/tmp` catalog

+## Features list

 * System info
   * Hostname